San Antonio Pedestrian Accident Attorney

 Most pedestrian accidents occur due to negligent drivers.
 The most common causes of pedestrian accident cases are:

-- Distracted Driving: Texting, talking on the phone, jamming to loud music, eating, reaching over in the passenger or back seats, and messing with a GPS are all common examples of distracted driving that have deadly consequences.
+- Distracted Driving: Texting, talking on the phone, jamming to loud music, driving with headphones in, eating, reaching over in the passenger or back seats, and messing with a GPS are all common examples of distracted driving that have deadly consequences.

 - Driving While Intoxicated: In 2019, 46% of pedestrian fatalities were caused by an intoxicated driver according to the CDC.
 Not only is drunk driving deadly in car accidents, but it’s also deadly for pedestrians.